Reconstruction of Random Geometric Graphs: Breaking the Omega(r) distortion barrier: The Reconstruction Algorithm

-\begin{proof} We begin by computing graph distances $d_G$ for all pairs of vertices using Seidel's matrix squaring algorithm~\cite{seidel} for All-Pairs Shortest Paths, which takes $O(n^\omega \log n)$ time.
-Along the way, the square of the adjacency matrix gives us $|N(w) \cap N(v)|$ for all $w,v$, letting us compute the short-range distance estimates $\dtilde(w,v)$ and label which vertices are deep.
+We use the fact, proved in~\cite{diaz2019learning}, that \whp\ the true positions of the lowest-degree vertices are within $\sqrt{\log n}$ of the corners of the square, and we can find those lowest degree vertices in $O(n^2)$.
+Call these vertices $a,b,c,d$.

-Next we need to find a triple of deep vertices $x,y,z$ that form an acute triangle with a minimum side length at least, say, $\ell=0.1 \sqrt{n}$.
-(We abuse notation by identifying $x,y,z$ with these estimated positions for now.)
-By the crude bounds of Theorem~\ref{thm:greedy-routing}, with high probability any triple of deep vertices whose graph distances are in the range $[0.2 \sqrt{n}/r, 0.3 \sqrt{n}/r]$ qualifies.
+We construct a good triple, i.e., deep vertices $x,y,z$ that form an acute triangle with a minimum side length at least $\ell=0.1 \sqrt{n}$.
+Recall that by the bounds of Theorem~\ref{thm:greedy-routing}, with high probability any triple of deep vertices whose graph distances are in the range $[0.1 \sqrt{n}/r, 0.14 \sqrt{n}/r]$ qualifies.

 There are many ways to find such a triple.
-One is to find a vertex $x$ deep inside the square, e.g., one such that all $v$ with $d_G(x,v) < 0.4 \sqrt{n}/r$ are deep.
-We can then take $y$ to be any vertex such that $d_G(x,y)$ is in this range, and $z$ to be any vertex such that $d_G(x,z)$ and $d_G(y,z)$ are both in this range.
-(Note that at each stage of this process such a vertex exists with very high probability.)
-Finding $x$ takes $O(n^2)$ time, and finding $y$ and $z$ takes $O(n)$ time each.
-Alternatively, if the reader doesn't mind a randomized algorithm, we can try uniformly random triples: since a constant fraction of triples qualify, this succeeds with high probability within $O(\log n)$ tries.
+One is to find a vertex $x$ deep inside the square, e.g., with a graph distance at least $0.65 \sqrt{n}/r$ from $a,b,c,d$.
+We can then take $y$ to be any vertex such that $d_G(x,y)$ is in the interval $[0.1 \sqrt{n}/r, 0.14 \sqrt{n}/r]$, and $z$ to be any vertex such that $d_G(x,z)$ and $d_G(y,z)$ are both in this interval.
+At each stage of this process such a vertex exists with very high probability, and by Theorem~\ref{thm:greedy-routing} and Lemma~\ref{lem:lots-of-deep} all of them are deep.
+Finding $x$ takes $O(n)$ time by breadth-first search from $a,b,c,d$, and finding $y$ and $z$ similarly takes $O(n)$ time each.
+(A randomized algorithm can simple sampling triples uniformly at random: since a constant fraction of triples qualify, this succeeds with high probability within $O(\log n)$ tries.)

 Theorem~\ref{thm:dhatmind1d2} gives us estimated side lengths $\dhat(x,y), \dhat(y,z), \dhat(x,z)$ that have error $\epshat$.
-This lets us estimate the positions of $x,y,z$ modulo an isometry of $\R^2$, i.e., a translation, rotation, or reflection of the plane.
+This lets us estimate the positions of $x,y,z$ modulo an isometry of $\R^2$, i.e.\ a translation, rotation, or reflection of the plane.
 Equivalently, it lets us construct a triangle $x, y, z$ which is congruent to their true positions up to distortion~$\eta = O(\epshat)$.
 Then we use Lemma~\ref{lem:xyz} to reconstruct the position of each vertex $u$ relative to this triangle.
 Given $\dhat(u,v)$ for all $v \in \{x,y,z\}$, in~\eqref{eq:xyz} we have $D \le \sqrt{2n}$ and $\ell \ge 0.1 \sqrt{n}$, Lemma~\ref{lem:xyz} gives us $u$'s position relative to $x,y,z$ with error $10 \sqrt{2} C_5 (\eps+\eta) = O(\epshat)$.